mudit-10/Geeks-Scraping/README.md

 # Geeks-Scraping
-Script to scrap Geeks for Geeks.
+Python Script to scrap Geeks for Geeks.